-Financial reports should be comparable to those of other companies, especially ones within the same industry.
-Reports need to meet certain requirements, so they need to be prepared in accordance with the Generally Accepted Accounting Principles (known as the GAAP) which "encompasses the conventions, rules and procedures, necessary to define accepted accounting practice at a particular time.”
+What Is Included in Financial Reporting?Financial reports should be comparable to those of other companies, especially ones within the same industry.
+Reports need to meet certain requirements, so they need to be prepared in accordance with the Generally Accepted Accounting Principles (known as the GAAP) which "encompasses the conventions, rules and procedures, necessary to define accepted accounting practice at a particular time."
+Financial reporting should include:

 - external financial statements (income statement, statement of comprehensive income, balance sheet, statement of cash flows and statement of stockholders' equity)

 - public documentation regarding quarterly earnings and related information